Arad7/Onering-sdk-demo/README.md

 ```
 Enter a book ID:
 ```
-* If the id is invalid, you'll see a clear error and return to the main menu.
+* If the ID is invalid, you'll see a clear error and return to the main menu.

 * If valid, the app will attempt an API call and print either a result or the appropriate error message.